trevorvaughan-ux/hanuman-demo/CONTINUE_HERE_2026-06-17.md

 ## THE MISSION (unchanged)
 HudsonSeed: K-12 yoga & mindfulness.
 Reach 1M kids. $1K/day by Q4 2026.
-Hanuman is the door-opener: a friendly monkey coach that runs 2-minute breath/movement resets for classrooms.
+HANi is the door-opener: a friendly monkey coach that runs 2-minute breath/movement resets for classrooms.
 Pitch line: "Built to save teacher sanity, not take up their time."
 Press play, catch your breath.
 100% asynchronous, no prep.